Defending Pistons innings

 | 2 The player who goes to trap always rotates out.
 X2 takes first pass to 2 or 1, on a pass to 2 everyone chases back to their own (on a pass from 5 to 1, X1 would take 2).
 Ian MacKinnon - 3 on 3, live on a post entry, which the defence does not have to allow. |

-| 3 (5-on-5 post traps)
+| 3 5-on-5 post traps

 Zone any trap, in 5-on-5 the other two defenders from an i.
 On a pass from 5 to 3, 2 or 4, everyone chases back to their own, on a pass to 1, shown, the top of the i takes the pass, the bottom of the i has the next weakside attacker, and trapper X1 takes the weakside corner.
-The top of the i tries to steal a pass.
+The top of the i tries to steal a pass (and has first pass to 1 or 2).
+Jeff Van Gundy - X action can be used when a perimeter player is double-teaming the ball in the low post and a skip pass is made.
+If X1 will have trouble closing out on 1 if 5 passes to 2, X3 takes 1 and X1 takes 3 (x-action by X1 and X3).
+See Defending - Woodley post, 5 on 5 shell double down, Defence - Gap basics. |

 |